Table of Contents

-In this guide, you will find out how to start an affiliate marketing program from scratch.
-Our guide is designed especially for business owners and will answer most of the questions you ever had about growing your business by starting an affiliate program.
+This guide will teach you how to start an affiliate marketing program from scratch.
+Our guide is designed especially for business owners and will answer most of your questions about growing your business by starting an affiliate program.
+If you already own an affiliate program, you can jump to the next part of this tutorial: How to promote your affiliate program.

 By reading our complete guide on how to start an affiliate marketing program, you will find out: